Popups are one of the best-converting opt-ins.

 - Test your popup campaigns

-To make your popup campaigns convert well, you need to figure out what makes them valuable and engaging in the eyes of your visitors.
+To make your popup campaigns convert well, you need to figure out what makes them valuable and engaging.
 The best way is to dive into your customer research and learn about your customers’ goals and needs.

-Ecommerce research suggests these are the top motivators for shoppers completing a purchase: free shipping (51%), coupons and discounts (39.6%), and customer reviews (31.8%).
+Ecommerce research suggests these top motivators for shoppers completing a purchase: free shipping (51%), coupons and discounts (39.6%), and customer reviews (31.8%).

 Here’s an example of this popup best practice in action—